aol/jquery-perpetualposts/README.md

 This plugin makes it easy to load in content as users scroll to the end of the page.

+## IMPORTANT
+Before implementing this on any AOL property, you **must** coordinate with [Maria Winston](mailto:maria.winston@teamaol.com&subject=Perpetual%20Posts) from the Business Metrics & Analytics team to ensure that your site's content is being tracked properly.

 ## Usage
 ### HTML
 Create an anchor link linking to the content you want to inject on click or user scroll.